Kakamotobi/Learned/Testing/Basics-of-Unit-Testing.md

 	- [Mocha in the Browser](#mocha-in-the-browser)
 	- [Chai.js](#chaijs)

-## What is (Unit) Testing?
+## What is Unit Testing?
 > Unit testing is a software development process in which the smallest testable parts of an application, called units, are individually and independently scrutinized for proper operation. ...
 The main objective of unit testing is to isolate written code to test and determine if it works as intended. | TechTarget

+- A program is usually a **layered architecture** where each separate layer combine together to form a single unit of software.
+	- A layer should only interact with a layer that is directly above or below it.
+	- For example, hardware (I/O) --> OS --> Process --> Thread --> V8.
+- Unit testing involves _**testing each layer separately**_.
+	- _Validating each layer means that the whole unit would work as expected._
-- It is a component of test-driven development (TDD).
+- Unit Testing is a component of **Test-Driven Development (TDD)**.
-	- TDD: continual testing and revision in building a product.
+	- TDD refers to continal testing and revision while building a project.
 - It is the first level of testing.
-- *Unit tests only test data and functionality, and will not catch errors in integration.*
+- _Unit tests only test data and functionality, and will not catch errors in integration._

 ## Goals of Testing
 - Automate the process of ensuring that our app works as we expect.